 Additionally, the U.S. was the largest programmatic advertising market in 2021, with an estimated spending of $167.1 billion, followed by China with $109.48 billion and the U.K. with $24.01 billion.

 Programmatic advertising is essential in the current advertising landscape because of its efficiency, targeting capabilities, improved ROI, and increased transparency and control.

-It enables advertisers to precisely and effectively reach their target audience, and it benefits publishers by providing them a more efficient way to sell ad space.
+It enables advertisers to precisely and effectively reach their target audience and benefits publishers by providing them with a more efficient way to sell ad space.